 Similar to the Great Blue Heron, the Trumpeter Swan can either migrate or reside in Ohio year round, where it is a native inhabitant.
 Hunting of the swan for its meat and for feathers saw its population numbers reduced to the point where they were rarely seen in many parts of the country.
 Though protection of wetlands and marshes where Trumpeter Swans feed and the illegality of hunting swans in Ohio has seen their numbers increase in the 20th and 21st centuries, they are still a rare sight.

-Cygnus buccinator primarily feeds on aquatic plants, though it has been observed indulging in a worm or other invertebrate, such as a snail.
+Cygnus Buccinator primarily feeds on aquatic plants, though it has been observed indulging in a worm or other invertebrate, such as a snail.